- Admission Requirements

 Note: For all graduate programs in Biology, you are required to have a faculty member at Carleton willing to supervise your research before submitting an application for admission.
-If you would like to work with an Adjunct Professor you must also have a Biology Faculty Supervisor as a co-supervisor.
+If you would like to work with an Adjunct Research Professor you must also have a Biology faculty member as a co-supervisor.
 View the listing of research areas to find a faculty member working in your area of interest.

 If you have acceptable standing in a non-honours bachelor’s degree, you may be admitted to a qualifying-year program which will be determined in each case by the admissions committee.
 The Qualifying Year is intended for those students who require further experience in a given area; it is not intended as a means for students to raise their grades to gain admission into a graduate program.